Medical illustrators produce resources such as photography and graphic images for professionals involved in healthcare

 The larger departments are generally found in university hospitals, particularly in cities such as:

-Some medical illustration departments have only a handful of staff and there are even a few 'one-man bands', with just a single medical illustrator providing photography, graphic design and related services.
+Some medical illustration departments have only a handful of staff or even just a single medical illustrator providing photography, graphic design and related services.

-A limited number of posts are also found in private hospitals and medical facilities, and with private companies that provide medical services or develop medical or pharmaceutical products.
+There may also be a limited number of posts in private hospitals and medical facilities, and with private companies that provide medical services or develop medical or pharmaceutical products.

-A few medical photographers work entirely on a self-employed or freelance basis.
+Some medical photographers work entirely on a freelance basis.